Asteski/WinMac/README.md

 - **Spotlight-like quick launcher**

-PowerToys brings a MacOS Spotlight-like functionality to Windows with PowerToys Run.
+PowerToys brings a macOS Spotlight-like functionality to Windows with PowerToys Run.
 It allows users to quickly search for files, applications, and settings on your system.

 By pressing a customizable hotkey combination (alt+space by default), a search bar appears, enabling users to type their query and quickly launch or access the desired item without navigating through menus or directories.
-Besides PowerToys Run, this utility allows for many customization, improving your workflow in many different ways.
+Besides PowerToys Run, this utility allows for many OS customizations, like *FancyZones, File Locksmith, File Explorer add-ons or Mouse without borders*, improving your workflow in many different ways.

 - **Revamped and decluttered Start Menu**